Near-Optimal Design of Safe Output Feedback Controllers from Noisy Data: The Data-Driven Case: Robustly Safe Controller Synthesis From Noisy Data

-We proceed to reformulate the intractable problem \eqref{prob:robust_IOP} into a more convenient form.
-Specifically, our proposed approach is to 1) upper-bound the cost function, and 2) tighten the safety constraints with more tractable expressions.
+Our first main result is to derive a relaxation of the intractable problem \eqref{prob:robust_IOP} that we can solve in practice.
+Our proposed approach is to 1) upper bound the cost function, and 2) tighten the safety constraints with more tractable expressions.
 In Section~\ref{sec:suboptimality} we will explicitly quantify the suboptimality incurred by these approximations.
 At its core, this methodology is inspired by that developed in \cite{dean2019safely} for the state-feedback case without measurement noise.
-However, the addition of output-feedback and measurement noise leads to new terms both in the cost and the safety constraints which are more challenging to analyze.
+However, the addition of output-feedback and measurement noise leads to new terms both in the cost and the safety constraints that are more challenging to analyze.